andrem000/iLuvRags/README.md

 Implementation specifics:

 - Chunking defaults: 500 words per chunk with ~80-word overlap (≈700–1,000 tokens; overlap ≈100–150 tokens).
 Use these values in demos for better re-ranking.
+You can override via `scripts/scrape_and_chunk.py --chunk_size 500 --chunk_overlap 80`.
 - E5 prompt formatting: We prefix chunks with "passage: " when indexing and queries with "query: " at retrieval (shown in code refs below).
 - Score normalization: Before fusion, we apply min–max normalization separately to dense and sparse score lists; then fuse via `final = α * dense_norm + (1 − α) * sparse_norm`.